Wednesday, July 13, 2022

 Jacques de Vitry

-It seems unfair that In mention Jacques de Vitry here and here and here, and don't really tell much more than he was a cardinal.
+It seems unfair that I mention Jacques de Vitry here and here and here, and don't really tell much more than he was a cardinal.
 He was actually an important figure in his lifetime, a historian of the Crusades and a theologian.

 Born at Vitry-sur-Seine (hence the surname) near Paris about 1160, he studied at the recently founded University of Paris.
-After an encounter with Marie d'Oignies, a female mystic, he was convinced to become a canon regular (a priest in the church, not a monk), so he went to Paris to be ordained and then served at the Priory of Saint-Nicolas d'Oignies.
+After an encounter with Marie d'Oignies, a female mystic, he was convinced to become a canon regular (a priest in the church, as opposed to a monk), so he went to Paris to be ordained and then served at the Priory of Saint-Nicolas d'Oignies.
 He strongly preached for the Albigensian Crusade.

 On the other hand, he was fascinated by the Beguines, a lay Christian group that operated outside the structure of the Church, and asked Honorius to recognize them as a legitimate group.